EmilDimov93/Meadow/README.md

 Meadow 4.0: Compatibility with both C and C++ again.
 Changed a1, a2, a3, a4 and a5 to ma1, ma2, ma3, ma4 and ma5 so it does not confuse other variables that you have named that way.
 Added mclear(); function.

+Meadow 4.1: Same as v4.0, but without unnecessary comments and spaces

 Currently working on: Fill function and use of dynamic memory